piyushagarwal08/Adhoc-ST-2019-/DAY9.md

   * $ editor-name +line-number file-name # opens the editor at the exact line
   * $ netstat -nulp # which udp ports are being used over our OS
   * $ netstat -ntlp # which tcp ports are being used
+  * $ umount disk-mount-directory # to unmound a HDD
 ## Micro Services
   * Running only a single service over an OS
   * Its like running only IDLE in an OS and there is nothing present in it other then IDLE(e.g, My computer, Explorer are not in OS)